 Cornwall Monthly Meeting convenes for unprogrammed worship every Sunday at 10:30 a.m.
 Child care and religious education for older children are available during our silent worship.
 For more information about the nature of Quaker worship as practiced by our Meeting, please click here.
 For a short film for those visiting an unprogrammed Quaker Meeting for the first time, please click here.

 Announcements and News:

-The Cornwall Historical Society will conduct its meeting at Cornwall Friends Meetinghouse on September 26, 2016.
-Speakers from the Quaker Meeting will present information on the past intimate relationship between the Sands-Ring home and the Meetinghouse; the contribution Quakers have made to the life and growth of Cornwall; and the current and future activities of the Religious Society of Friends in the region.
+The Cornwall Historical Society conducted its meeting at Cornwall Friends Meetinghouse on September 26, 2016.
+Speakers from the Quaker Meeting presented information on the past intimate relationship between the Sands-Ring home and the Meetinghouse; the contribution Quakers have made to the life and growth of Cornwall; and the current and future activities of the Religious Society of Friends in the region.
 More information about the Historical Society is available here.

 Historic Smith Clove Meetinghouse opened its doors on Sunday August 28 for our annual worship.
 The Meetinghouse is a valued preservation of early 19th century religious practice.
 Worship was conducted from 11:00 to Noon, and visitors came early and stayed later to enjoy homemade ice cream and fellowship.
 More information on Smith Clove, including directions, is available here.